 Department of History

-The 2014-2015 academic year starts off with a surge of activity.
-New additions to the faculty include: Assistant Professor Asiya Alam, a specialist in South Asian history and gender relations; Asst.
+The Fall 2014 semester began with the addition of an unprecedented number of new faculty members to the Department of History, and ended with the Winter Commencement Ceremony on Dec.
+19th, in which the department graduated 26 History majors–several with Cum Laude or higher degrees–and two recipients of Ph.D. degrees.
+New additions to the faculty this year have included: Assistant Professor Asiya Alam, a specialist in South Asian history and gender relations; Asst.
 Prof. Catherine Jacquet, an American historian (joint appointment with Women’s and Gender Studies); Asst.
 Prof. Sherri Franks Johnson, a scholar of medieval and women’s history; Asst.
 Prof. Brendan Karch (Central Europe and 20th Century), and Associate Prof. Leslie Tuttle (Early Modern Europe and French history).
-In addition, the newly appointed Dean of LSU’s Honors College, Jonathan Earle, is a highly respected historian of the Civil War and 19th Century U.S. History, and has been granted tenure within the department.
-The new additions have launched into an active program of research and teaching, and promise to continue an already rich tradition of historical studies at LSU.
+The Dean of LSU’s Honors College, Jonathan Earle, is also a highly respected historian of the Civil War and 19th Century U.S. History.
+Return to this page frequently, and please consider visiting and Liking the department’s Facebook page, for updates and notices of lectures and other events.

 Faculty, Research and Teaching